BillJr99/Ursinus-CS374-Fall2024/_pages/Assignments/asmt-functional.md

 ```
 (map <your lambda procedure> '(1 2 3) '(4 5 6))
 ```

+Your lambda procedure could be a function or an operator like `*` (which, if used in combination with `+` below, gives you the dot product of two vectors!).

 This map will apply your lambda procedure to each pair of items in the list (1 and 4, 2 and 5, and 4 and 6).
 Your `lambda` should accept, then, two parameters.
 Modify this map to multiply each pair of items together.